 There are very few fast food restaurants offering Budweiser or any other beer alongside their child-friendly dishes.
 So Chinese KFC gets a 10/10 for their menu.

-McDonalds gets a 7/10 for their limited but manageable menu.
+Mcdonald’s gets a 7/10 for its limited but manageable menu.

 McDonald’s very clearly shows the energy, protein, fat, carbohydrates, sodium and calcium each dish offers underneath with a clear description.